4lve/hangman/README.md

 ### The code is made to be very customizible, some examples:

 All images can be changed and the code will adapt, even if you use less or more images.
+Also supprts image urls.
 ```javascript
 const hangmanImg = [
     require('./img/0.jpg'),